bmpsst511/Hapt-Companion-Doll/README.md

 Introduction
 ---
-Our research group is trying to provide a new interface for interactive robotic in between virtual (VE) and real environment (RE). %
+Our research group is trying to provide a new interface for interactive robotic in between virtual (VE) and real environment (RE).
-Our previous work [1,2] %ICVR, VRCAI has developed the interactive companion doll to deliver the intuitive manipulating object and motor-driven feedback in VE and RE to let the users not only can perceive visual and sound feedback but perceive related motor-driven feedback during the experience.
+Our previous work
+has developed the interactive companion doll to deliver the intuitive manipulating object and motor-driven feedback in VE and RE to let the users not only can perceive visual and sound feedback but perceive related motor-driven feedback during the experience.
 However, an emotion effect is a complex system, which has various conditions to be activated by the different stimuli.
-Currently, {\color{red}to provide emotion feedback by simulating (natural behavior) such as continuous touch, stamp and hit} in VE, same time control the physical companion doll to display the correspond reaction is a challenge, there were no such an interactive interface able to simulate all the natural behavior to provide the diversity of interaction.
+Currently, to provide emotion feedback by simulating (natural behavior) such as continuous touch, stamp and hit in VE, same time control the physical companion doll to display the correspond reaction is a challenge, there were no such an interactive interface able to simulate all the natural behavior to provide the diversity of interaction.
 Most of the works developed the interactive doll only provide one-way communication from players to audiences, or just support interaction either in the VE or RE.
 To enhance the immersive experience in VR system, we proposed a dynamic gesture control system based on the concept of three emotions (happy, sad and disgust) which utilize LeapMotion to simulate and get the hand activity data in virtual reality.
-The system consists of interactive companion doll and {\color{red}virtual interactive interface developed with Unity.} With the system, the user can interact through three gestures with the digital companion doll to activate three emotions in the virtual scenario.
+The system consists of interactive companion doll and virtual interactive interface developed with Unity.
+With the system, the user can interact through three gestures with the digital companion doll to activate three emotions in the virtual scenario.
 Meanwhile, the user also can feel the motor-driven feedback when they are interacting with the companion doll.
 The main contribution of this research are summarized as follows.